This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see my disclosure policy for more information.

 - Pour the melted chocolate out onto a large sheet of parchment, and spread it into a thin layer.
 Place another sheet of parchment on top, and smooth it out with your hands.
 Working from the long end, roll the parchment up into a cylinder, and secure it with a rubber band.
 Refrigerate it until the chocolate coating has set completely.
 Once set, unroll the parchment—the chocolate will shatter into curled shards as you unroll it.

-- Scoop some salted caramel buttercream into a pastry bag fitted with a 1/2-inch round tip.
+- For a short layer cake, take the first layer and scoop some salted caramel buttercream into a pastry bag fitted with a 1/2-inch round tip.
 Pipe a ring of buttercream all along the edge of the cake round to act as a barrier and make assembly neater.
 Scoop about 2/3 cup salted caramel filling into the center, and spread it in an even layer until it covers the cake and reaches the buttercream ring.
 Spread a layer of salted caramel buttercream on top of the caramel filling.
-Top the cake round with a second round, and repeat the process of piping a ring of buttercream and spreading the caramel filling on top.
-This time, top with a layer of chocolate buttercream instead.
-Add the last cake layer on top.
+For a tall layer cake like mine, you will repeat this step three times for each layer cake base.

 - Once firm, go back and add another thick layer of buttercream on the outside of the cake.
 It doesn’t matter if you use chocolate buttercream, caramel buttercream, or a mixture of both, and it doesn’t matter if it’s perfectly smooth—it will all be covered in the end anyhow.